Skip to main content

 Science Standards: IN Academic Standards

 The Social Studies curriculum provides students with 30 minutes of daily instruction focused on building background knowledge while strengthening reading, writing, and critical thinking skills.
 Instruction is aligned to the Indiana Department of Education (IDOE) social studies standards and supports student engagement through relevant, content-rich topics.
-This dedicated time not only deepens students’ understanding of history, geography, economics, and civics, but also reinforces literacy development through purposeful reading and discussion of complex texts. myWorld Social Studies: Building our Country is the primary resource used in our 5th grade ELA classes while We the People: The Citizen and Constitution is the primary resource in 6th grade
+This dedicated time not only deepens students’ understanding of history, geography, economics, and civics, but also reinforces literacy development through purposeful reading and discussion of complex texts. myWorld Social Studies: Building our Country is the primary resource used in our 5th grade ELA classes while We the People: The Citizen and Constitution is the primary resource in 6th grade.

 Social Studies Standards: IN Academic Standards